 When disease conditions are favorable, large areas of the lawn may be uniformly thinned and eventually killed with no circular patch being evident.
 This type of pattern is commonly seen on infected St. Augustinegrass grown in shady, moist locations.

 Close inspection of cool-season grass blades reveals small, irregular, tan leaf spots with dark-brown

 borders.
 Bentgrass may not show individual lesions, but leaves will turn brown and shrivel.
 Infected warm-season grasses rarely have leaf spots but instead have rotted leaf sheaths near the soil surface.

 All types of warm-season or cool-season lawn grasses grown in South Carolina can be affected by large patch or brown patch, respectively.
 There are no turfgrass species entirely resistant to these diseases currently available.
 Brown patch is the most common and important disease of tall fescue in the Southeast.
 In most cases affected areas are able to recover, but tall fescue lawns less than a year old can be completely killed.
+Ky-31 fescue has more resistance to brown patch than all turfgrass tall fescue cultivars.
 Large patch is the most common disease affecting centipedegrass.

 The best way to prevent brown patch or large patch in the home lawn is by following good lawn care practices.
 This is much easier and less expensive than the use of fungicides and can be very effective.